lucasliet/zed-deb/README.md

 ## Automation

 This repository uses GitHub Actions to automatically check for new Zed pre-releases every day.
 If a new pre-release is found, it automatically packages it and publishes a new release.
 The APT repository is also automatically updated when new packages are released.

+## Manual Builds

+For instructions on how to manually build the .deb package, for example, if you want to build a package without waiting for the automated daily build, please refer to the [MANUAL-RUN.md](MANUAL-RUN.md) document.

 ## Disclaimer